 A personal favorite candidate of mine to be awarded the Nobel Peace Prize is none other than one of my contemporary idols, Mr. Stevie Wonder, who has been an inspiration to me throughout my lifetime.
 Another favorite pick of mine is the Bill & Melinda Gates Foundation.
 One of the most impressive things about the Bill & Melinda Gates Foundation is its focus on measurable results, or its insistence on getting the most bang for the buck, so to speak, rather than wasting money on ill-conceived and hastily put together non-crisis types of charitable projects.

 You may have heard of Time magazine's now-famous yearly selection of its "Person of the Year."
 To be sure, possibly following Time magazine's lead in selecting Time's person of the year, each December, it has become something of a USA tradition for popular newspapers, magazines, and television programs to summarize the year's top events or to announce their picks for the year's most notable movers and shakers in various fields of endeavor.
-Continuing with this USA end-of-year tradition, I have decided to recognize my personal favorite person(s), place(s), thing(s), idea(s), or event(s) of the year who has (have) made a significant contribution to human progress and the betterment of humanity.
+Continuing with this USA end-of-year tradition, the Annual Bruessard Award recognizes a (some) person(s), place(s), thing(s), idea(s), or event(s) of the year who has (have) made a significant contribution to human progress and the betterment of humanity.
 The announcement of the Annual Bruessard Award winner will be made each year on this website during the month of December.